ComputerElite/QSE/README.md

 # QSE (Quest Song exporter)
-A Tool to zip Beat Saber songs from Quest (custom_level_SongHash) to the right names.
-You can also make a List of all Songs you have.
+More than a Tool to zip Beat Saber songs from Quest (custom_level_SongHash) to the right names.

 # How-to (Quest)
 ## C# version (GUI):